Lupin3000/PythonScapyExamples/README.md

 ## Why this repository?

 I created this repository to learn (_Python_) and to provide some simple tiny scripts for my [suitcases](https://softwaretester.info/suitcases-full-of-fun/).
 You can read all about Python Scapy [here](https://scapy.readthedocs.io/en/latest/introduction.html).
+If you want, you are very welcome to participate.
+Most of the scripts can still be improved or expanded.

 **Very Important**